brightertiger/notes/notes/probml/probml-19-ssl.md

         -   Class labels are assigned to unlabeled data, based on the cluster distribution
         -   Model Labels: Labels of the data points
         -   Propagate the labels in such a way that there is minimal label disagreement between node and it's neighbours
-        -   Label guesses for unlabeled data that can be used for superised learning
+        -   Label guesses for unlabeled data that can be used for supervised learning
         -   Details:
             -   M labeled points, N unlabeled points
             -   T: (M+N) x (M+N) transition matrix of normalized edge weights